farangisforoughi/MIR2-Web-Toolkit/README.md

 ## Typical workflow

 1. Launch the app with `python -m streamlit run app.py`
-2. Review the silicon diffraction tabs if needed
-3. Open the MIR2 Analysis tab
+2. Open the MIR2 Analysis tab (Review the silicon diffraction tabs if needed, but the MIR2 analysis tab works independently)
-4. Load the dark, reference, and object image stacks
+3. Load the dark, reference, and object image stacks
-5. Define the crop ROI and calibration box
-6. Choose the rocking-curve source: internal silicon-model rocking curve or uploaded external rocking curve
+4. 5.
+Choose the rocking-curve source: internal silicon-model rocking curve or uploaded external rocking curve
-7. Set experiment and fitting parameters
+5. Set experiment and fitting parameters
+6. Define the crop ROI and calibration box
-8. Run the MIR2 analysis
+7. Run the MIR2 analysis
-9. Inspect and save the results
+8. Inspect and save the results
 ## Step-by-step MIR2 analysis

 ### Step 1.
 Launch the app